network-for-good/dev-test/README.md

 * Problem-solving abilities
 * Ability to use the [Git version control system](https://git-scm.com/)

+## Scenario

 Your goal is to add functionality and fix bugs so that the app's [RSpec test suite](spec/) passes.
+This will involve modifying both application code (where functionality is missing or broken) and RSpec code (where the functionality is correct, but the test is not written correctly).

 ## Preqrequisites